Gary0417/naive_bayes_spam_filter/README.md

 Below are the steps I took to build the model:
 - Calculated the probability of finding a word in the spam/ham SMS
 - Multiplied all the word probabilities together
-- Used Naive Bayes to classify an SMS as spam
+- Used Naive Bayes to classify a SMS as spam

 ## Model Performance
 Number of test data: 1672